jchristey/DH110-22f/Portfolio/README.md

 I made a low fidelity prototype in order to troubleshoot interaction issues.
 Read more about the [low fidelity prototype](https://github.com/jchristey/DH110-22f/blob/main/LowFidelityProto/README.md).

-After troubleshooting and reworking the interactions based on usability testing.
+After troubleshooting and reworking the low fidelity prototype's interactions based on usability testing and adding in interface design elements, I made a [high fidelity prototype](https://github.com/jchristey/DH110-22f/blob/main/HighFidelityPrototype/README.md).

 ### Evaluation

+I also conducted a cognitive walkthrough using my high fidelity prototype.
+Based on the feedback received from users I implemented changes to the flow, login page, and blog layout.

 ### Presentation